-The TCS installed in Advanced Virgo [5] has been designed to allow for maximum flexibility, comprising sensors and actuators to control the radii of curvature of all test masses and to compensate for wave-front aberrations in the recycling cavities.
+The TCS installed in Advanced Virgo [7-9] has been designed to allow for maximum flexibility, comprising sensors and actuators to control the radii of curvature of all test masses and to compensate for wave-front aberrations in the recycling cavities.
 However, some upgrades are necessary to cope with a new possible optical design of AdV+.

-- Enlarged beams If the beam circulating in the recycling cavity is made bigger, the sensitivity to wave-front distortions will increase.
-Thus, it will be necessary to upgrade the CO_2 projector in order to flatten the optical path length over a larger portion of the optics.
-A new optical layout of the CO_2 benches will be needed, while the core concept of the correction system (the so called Double Axicon System) could still be used. - Non-axysimmetric defects The strategy envisaged and installed in Advanced Virgo to correct for non-symmetric defects makes use of a CO_2 laser scanning system, driven by a pair of galvo mirrors.
-This technique, while being effective in reproducing the desired heating pattern, can introduce displacement noise in the detector, at the frequency of the pattern repetition rate.
-For this reason, it is necessary to develop new methods to shape the CO_2 laser beam: one of the most promising makes use of Micro-Electro-Mechanical-System (MEMS) deformable mirrors, which imprint a phase modulation to the wave-front of the incoming Gaussian beam that converts the beam's intensity distribution into the desired one holographically. - Hartmann Wave-front Sensors In Advanced Virgo, each optic with a significant thermal load is independently monitored.
+Enlarged beams If the beam circulating in the recycling cavity is made bigger, the sensitivity to wave-front distortions will increase.
+Thus, it will be necessary to upgrade the CO2 projector in order to flatten the optical path length over a larger portion of the optics.
+A new optical layout of the CO2 benches will be needed, while the core concept of the correction system (the so called Double Axicon System [10]) could still be used.
+The upgrade of the bench would take place in 2020.

+Non-axysimmetric defects The strategy envisaged and installed in Advanced Virgo to correct for non-symmetric defects [11] makes use of a CO2 laser scanning system [12], driven by a pair of galvo mirrors.
+This technique, while being effective in reproducing the desired heating pattern [13], can introduce displacement noise in the detector, at the frequency of the pattern repetition rate.
+For this reason, it is necessary to develop new methods to shape the CO2 laser beam: one of the most promising makes use of Micro-Electro-Mechanical-System (MEMS) deformable mirrors [9], which imprint a phase modulation to the wave-front of the incoming Gaussian beam that converts the beam's intensity distribution into the desired one holographically.
+The R&D activity should begin as soon as 2017, the installation would take place in 2020.

+Hartmann Wave-front Sensors In Advanced Virgo, each optic with a significant thermal load is independently monitored [7, 8].
 The HR face of each test mass is monitored in reflection off-axis for deformation.
-The input test mass/compensation plate phase profile is monitored on reflection on-axis from the recycling cavity side. - The TCS sensors, dedicated to the measurement of thermally induced distortions, consist of a Hartmann Wave-front Sensor (HWS), and a probe beam (at a different wavelength than the ITF beam) whose wave-front contains the thermal aberration information to be sensed.
+The input test mass/compensation plate phase profile is monitored on reflection on-axis from the recycling cavity side.

+The TCS sensors, dedicated to the measurement of thermally induced distortions, consist of a Hartmann Wave-front Sensor (HWS), and a probe beam (at a different wavelength than the ITF beam) whose wave-front contains the thermal aberration information to be sensed.

-The Hartmann sensor selected for Advanced Virgo is that already developed and characterised on test bench experiments and in the Gingin High Optical Power Test Facility for the measurement of wave-front distortion.
-This sensor has been demonstrated to have a shot-to-shot reproducibility of $\lambda/1450$ at 820 nm, which improves to $\lambda/15500$ with averaging, and with an overall accuracy of $\lambda/6800$.
+The Hartmann sensor selected for Advanced Virgo is that already developed and characterized on test bench experiments and in the Gingin High Optical Power Test Facility for the measurement of wave-front distortion [14].
+This sensor has been demonstrated to have a shot-to-shot reproducibility of $\lambda/1450$ at 820 nm, which improves to $\lambda/15500$ with averaging, and with an overall accuracy of $\lambda/6800$ [15].

 Recently, the DALSA Teledyne Company has put out of production the Pantera 1M60 CCD, which is the core of the present HWS.
-Thus, it is absolutely necessary to start an R&D activity to find another CCD with good performances in terms of noise, fill factor, frame rate and saturation power and to design a new Hartmann plate and spacers in order to maximise the performances of the wave-front sensors, by optimising the parameters over the new CCD, and guarantee or overcome the sensitivity of the present device.
+Thus, it is absolutely necessary to start an R&D activity to find another CCD with good performances in terms of noise, fill factor, frame rate and saturation power and to design a new Hartmann plate and spacers in order to maximize the performances of the wave-front sensors, by optimizing the parameters over the new CCD, and guarantee or overcome the sensitivity of the present device.

-Moreover, it has been demonstrated that the HWS is sensitive to fluctuations of the environmental temperature.
-While a control loop has been developed and implemented, capable of stabilising the sensor's temperature within 5 mK, it would be desirable to minimize such sensitivity by a clever design of the Hartmann plate and spacers.
+Moreover, it has been demonstrated [16] that the HWS is sensitive to fluctuations of the environmental temperature.
+While a control loop has been developed and implemented, capable of stabilizing the sensor's temperature within 5 mK [16], it would be desirable to minimize such sensitivity by a clever design of the Hartmann plate and spacers.